Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bombardment of Kharkiv

 On 17 August 2022, at 4:30 am, several rockets fired from Belgorod hit the Slobidskyi and Saltivskyi districts of Kharkiv.
-In the Slobidskyi District, a four-story hostel of a tram depot was hit together with adjacent repair workshop and an neighboring non-residential building.
-The second missile attack was carried out at 21:30 and destroyed a three-story hostel in the Saltivskyi district, where people with hearing impairments lived, The missile attack caused a fire, and the building was completely destroyed, In the Slobidskyi district, two people were killed initially killed, with the bodies of six people subsequently being excavated from under the ruins, 18 were also injured, including two children.
+In the Slobidskyi District, a four-story hostel of a tram depot was hit together with an adjacent repair workshop and a neighboring non-residential building.
+The second missile attack was carried out at 21:30 and destroyed a three-story hostel in the Saltivskyi District, where people with hearing impairments lived.
+The missile attack caused a fire, and the building was completely destroyed.
+In the Slobidskyi District, two people were initially killed, with the bodies of six people subsequently being excavated from under the ruins; 18 were also injured, including two children.
 Ten units of fire and rescue equipment worked at the scene of the shelling along with forty rescuers of the State Emergency Service.
-In the Saltivskyi district, at least 19 people were killed and 22 injured, including an 11-year-old child, in total, 27 (including 1 child) were killed and 44 (including 3 children) were injured.
+In the Saltivskyi district, at least 19 people were killed and 22 injured, including an 11-year-old child, in total, 27 (including 1 child) were killed, and 44 (including 3 children) were injured.
 On 19 August, mourning was declared in Kharkiv.

-The Russian Defense Ministry confirmed the missile attack on Kharkiv in its briefing, According to their version, "a high-precision ground-based weapon hit a temporary base for foreign mercenaries" and as a result, "more than 90 militants were destroyed".
-President of Ukraine Volodymyr Zelensky said: "When you hear about Kharkiv Saltivka, it's pain again.
+The Russian Defense Ministry confirmed the missile attack on Kharkiv in its briefing.
+According to their version, "a high-precision ground-based weapon hit a temporary base for foreign mercenaries," and as a result, "more than 90 militants were destroyed."
+President of Ukraine Volodymyr Zelensky said, "When you hear about Kharkiv Saltivka, it's pain again.
 Pain for all Ukraine.
 Pain for Kharkiv," he wrote.
 "Rocket attack...
 On the hostel...
 The building is completely destroyed."
-The President described the killing of residents as "a vile and cynical blow to civilians, which has no justification and demonstrates the impotence of the aggressor".
-According to the head of the military administration of the Kharkiv Oblast, Oleh Synyehubov: "The Russians brutally and purposefully attacked civilians.
-And now in their so-called "media" they are spreading another fake about "military facilities".
+The president described the killing of residents as "a vile and cynical blow to civilians, which has no justification and demonstrates the impotence of the aggressor."
+According to the head of the military administration of the Kharkiv Oblast, Oleh Synyehubov, "The Russians brutally and purposefully attacked civilians.
+And now in their so-called "media," they are spreading another fake about "military facilities."
 There are no military installations.
 Exclusively civilian facilities, including pensioners and children.
-This is real terrorism, which only fiends are capable of!".
+This is real terrorism, which only fiends are capable of!"

-On 6 April 2024, Ukrainian authorities said that Russian missile attacks had killed seven people and wounded a dozen in Kharkiv, with the strikes damaging administrative buildings, dormitories, shops, high-rise buildings and a kindergarten.
-The Kharkiv police said that Russia attacked the city with two S-300 missiles, and then engaged with drones during the rescue operations.
+On 6 April 2024, Ukrainian authorities said that Russian missile attacks had killed seven people and wounded a dozen in Kharkiv, with the strikes damaging administrative buildings, dormitories, shops, high-rise buildings, and a kindergarten.
+The Kharkiv police said that Russia attacked the city with two S-300 missiles and then engaged with drones during the rescue operations.